The Lack of Asexual Characters In Pop Culture Is A Product Of The Male Gaze

 Got one?

-Okay, so what are the odds it’s either Ca$h from Heartbreak High, Todd Chavez from BoJack Horseman or Isaac Henderson from Heartstopper?
+Okay, so what are the odds it’s either Isaac Henderson from Heartstopper, Todd Chavez from BoJack Horseman or Ca$h from Heartbreak High?
 I’d say it’s pretty damn likely you chose one of those three.
 But what do these characters have anything in common, other than being asexual?

 In recent years, all three have been the standout asexual characters on mainstream television (and interestingly enough, all three series are Netflix originals).
 These characters are near and dear to me, and I am immensely grateful that they exist — and that these series are showcasing the asexual experience for mainstream audiences.
 However, I cannot help but notice that all of these characters identify as male.